sejgit/udi-hunterdouglas-pg3/README.md

 * any shade motion from any source by any command
 * ACTION: set the ST, Motion flag, update position to targetPosition

-### motion-stopped
+### motion-stopped **modified in v1.13.0**

 * shade motion from any source by any command
+* ACTION:
-* ACTION: clear the ST, Motion flag, update position to currentPosition
+  * G3: clear the ST, Motion flag, update position to currentPosition
+  * Wait before removing from cue to give scenes time to calculate if Active.

 ### battery-alert